YoHa2024NKU/Tigrinya_TrOCR_Printed/README.md

 ## License

-This project is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
-You are free to use, adapt, and fine-tune this work for any purpose, provided you give appropriate credit.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+You are free to use, modify, and distribute this work for any purpose, provided you give appropriate credit and state any changes made.

 ## Author